POW! Community Projects for the 2019 Festival

 During 2018, POW! was awarded a substantial ‘Woman to Woman’ grant from ROSA, the UK charity for women and girls.
-This grant has helped POW! to continue its valuable work with communities in Thanet throughout the year, in the lead up to this years festival.
+This grant helped POW! to continue its valuable work with communities in Thanet throughout the year, in the lead up to the 2019 Festival.
 With this support, we were able to commission a series of placements which enabled artists Tracie Piesley, Kasia Molga, Carli Jefferson plus Lucy Edematie and Sarah Wyld, to run incredibly diverse projects with participants from Pie Factory Music, Copperfields Retirement Home, Oasis and East Kent Mencap.
 We would like to thank all teams and participants for their valued support and trust during these projects.
-All the work is revealed in exhibitions across Thanet during this year’s festival.
+All the work was revealed in exhibitions across Thanet during this year’s festival.

 On August 11th we took the POW! banner to the amazing Margate Pride procession!
 For more information about the banner, designed by POW! artist Tracie Peisley, please read down the page.